Blackfb/VBA-CHALLENGE/README.md

 ![stock Market](Images/stockmarket.jpg)

-## Instructions
+In this work, I used to VBA scripting for analyze real stock market data.

+### Over View :

+* Created a script that will loop through each year of stock data and grab the total amount of volume each stock had over the year.

-* Create a script that will loop through all the stocks for one year and output the following information.
+* Created a script that will loop through all the stocks and take the following info.

-  * The ticker symbol.

-  * Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
+   * Yearly change from what the stock opened the year at to what the closing price was.

-  * The percent change from opening price at the beginning of a given year to the closing price at the end of that year.
+   * The percent change from the what it opened the year at to what it closed.

-  * The total stock volume of the stock.
+   * The total Volume of the stock

+   * Ticker symbol

-* You should also have conditional formatting that will highlight positive change in green and negative change in red.
+* Created conditional formatting that will highlight positive change in green and negative change in red.

-### CHALLENGES

-1. Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
-The solution will look as follows:
+* Created a script to locate the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".

-2. Make the appropriate adjustments to your VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.

-### Other Considerations

-* Make sure that the script acts the same on each sheet.
-The joy of VBA is to take the tediousness out of repetitive task and run over and over again with a click of the button.

-## Submission

-  * A screen shot for each year of your results on the Multi Year Stock Data.

-  * VBA Scripts as separate files.

-### Copyright

-Trilogy Education Services © 2019.
-All Rights Reserved.
+![Ticker symbol and volume for 2014 Multi Year Stock Data] (Images/2014.png)
+![Ticker symbol and volume for 2015 Multi Year Stock Data] (Images/2015.png)
+![Ticker symbol and volume for 2016 Multi Year Stock Data] (Images/2016.png)